PhD programme director

 Professor Irene Asscher-Vonk fulfils the role of PhD counsellor at the FdR.
 She offers help, support and advice to PhD students who encounter problems during the writing of their dissertation.
 She is not involved with the content of the dissertation.
 Her activities lie in the field of conditions for completing a PhD trajectory.
-Irene can be reached via firstname.lastname@example.org or 06-1090 7417 or via her weekly walk-in hour on Wednesdays from 2-3 PM in the meeting room of the 7th floor (REC A7.65), except for the holidays (please mail or call for an appointment first as due to corona restrictions actual presence might not be certain).
+Irene can be reached via email@example.com or 06-1090 7417 or via her weekly walk-in hour on Wednesdays from 2-3 PM in room REC A7.04, except for the holidays (please mail or call for an appointment first as due to corona restrictions actual presence might not be certain).

 Kim Bierhoff is responsible for the PhD secretariat.
 She is the first point of contact for current and aspiring PhD candidates.
 It is her responsibility to ensure that all PhD candidates meet their formal and administrative obligations in time.
 As an example, Kim helps obtain approval for PhD candidates from the Doctorate Board and sends reminders to PhD candidates and supervisors for assessment interviews and annual appraisals.
 She also assists PhD candidates in the period between the completion of their thesis and the thesis defence.